moberghr/coding-guidelines/README.md

     .ToList();
 ```

-### Split chained methods with lamda expressions in seperate line
+### Split chained methods with lambda expressions in separate line

 If you invoke a chain of methods with lambda expressions, split each invocation onto its own line.